yao-pacome-kouame/Bayesian-GANS/README.md

 - clone or download this repositorie names Bayesian-GANS

-- move to this folder : cd BayesianProject_BGAN
+- move to this folder : cd Bayesian-GANS

-- install all packges : pip install -r requirements.txt
+- install all packages : pip install -r requirements.txt

 ## Run
 To replicate the results run the script as follows from a Terminal or a Command Prompt: